Aveek-Saha/GithubStats/README.md

 # Github Download Stats
-A website where you can check download counts for GitHub releases, along with information like release author and date of publishing
+A website where you can check download counts for GitHub releases, along with information like release author and date of publishing.

+Learn how to make this app from the <a href="https://aveeksaha.gitlab.io/post/github-download-counter-with-vue/" title="tutorial">Tutorial</a>.

 # Building from repository
 - Clone the repository